Nuand/bladeRF-fsk/README.md

 the phase for each sample based on its IQ angle, and measuring the change in phase over the length of the symbol (positive change = positive frequency = 1, negative change = negative frequency = 0).

+The training sequence allows time for power normalization and any automatic gain control to settle.

 A preamble is used for synchronization.